Èjì Ogbe

 Inner Principle: True transformation is inward, esoteric, and born from the heart of hearts.

-Inner Principle: Strength is proven by how well we carry duty, pressure, and direction.
+Inner Principle: My Strength is proven by how well I carry duty, pressure, and direction.

 Inner Principle: Change is inevitable; wisdom lies in engaging it intentionally.